QLiMBer/qlimber.github.io/_posts/2025-08-12-WSL-AI-Dev-Pipeline-Codex-Cursor-GitHub.md

    # Auth server listens on http://localhost:1455 and prints an https://auth.openai.com/...
 URL
    ```

-4. Complete auth in Windows browser.
+4.Click the URL with ctrl (or copy paste to browser) and complete auth in Windows browser.
 It should redirect to `http://localhost:1455/success`.
 The WSL terminal will show "Successfully logged in".

 5. Verify and clean up: